-On April 15, 2018, users of the award-winning Clarity Money app logged in to find a distressing surprise: their beloved app was acquired by the online bank Marcus by Goldman Sachs.
+On April 15, 2018, users of the award-winning Clarity Money app logged in to find a distressing surprise.
+Their beloved app had been acquired by the online bank Marcus by Goldman Sachs.
 Nothing would change right away, the companies said.
 And indeed — it’s been two years, but now, it’s official.

 As of today, March 5, 2021, Clarity Money will be no more.
 Instead, it’ll be rebranded as Marcus Insights.
-And while it’ll still look much the same, it’ll be geared towards recommending you products from Marcus by Goldman Sachs itself.
+While it’ll still look much same, it’ll be geared towards recommending you products from Marcus by Goldman Sachs itself.

 If you’re a Clarity Money user, you might be alarmed.
 You might be looking for Clarity Money alternatives.
-We’ll help sort out your options in this article, including telling you what’ll be changing and what your options are going forward.
+In this article, we’ll let you know what’s changing and what your options are going forward.

 WHY ARE SO MANY BUDGETING APPS SHUTTING DOWN?

 It can be frustrating to be a longtime customer of a budgeting app, only to have it shut down.
 You’ve invested your time and money in learning this platform and integrating it into your life, after all.
-But to understand why so many budget apps are shutting down, we first have to ask ourselves: why are there so many to begin with?
+But to understand why so many budgeting apps are shutting down, we first have to ask: why are there so many to begin with?

 WHY ARE SO MANY BUDGETING APPS CREATED?

 Sometimes it seems like the world is a beautiful snowglobe of budgeting apps.
-While all of them essentially do the same thing (help you manage your money), each of them is still like its own unique snowflake in that it helps you do this in a slightly different way.
+All of them essentially do the same thing: help you manage your money.
+But each of them is still like its own unique snowflake that helps you budget in a slightly different way.

-For example, some budgeting apps like Qube allow you to create spending plans you can work within, while Clarity Money alternatives like Mint only show you your spending after-the-fact.
-These programs are best suited to help different people, depending on what they’re looking for and how much help they need.
+For example, some budgeting apps (like Qube) allow you to create budget plans you can spend from.
+On the other hand, Clarity Money alternatives like Mint only show you your spending habits after the fact.
+Different programs are best suited to help different people, depending on what they’re looking for.

 WHERE DO BUDGETING APPS GO?

 That’s exactly what’s happening to Clarity Money.
-Marcus by Goldman Sachs bought up the company, and now it’s being merged within the bank, where it’ll be rebranded as “Marcus Insights.”
+Marcus by Goldman Sachs bought up the company, and now it’s being merged with the bank.
+It’ll be rebranded as “Marcus Insights.”

 WHAT IS CLARITY MONEY?

-Clarity Money is a budget app that focuses on giving you a snapshot picture of your finances.
-It does this in a beautifully-designed way.
-For example, when you log in, you’ll see a smoothly-designed series of boxes that each show you a little snippet of information, such as:
+Clarity Money is a budgeting app that focuses on giving you a snapshot picture of your finances.
+It does this in a aesthetically beautiful way.
+For example, when you log in, you’ll see a smoothly-designed series of boxes.
+These boxes each show a little snippet of information, such as:

 - Your income